 COVID-19 Health and Safety Protocols

-Face Masks may be required in spaces where social distancing is not possible such as in science or hands-on labs.
+Face Masks may be required in spaces where social distancing is not possible such as in science, hands-on labs or small offices.

 Food and beverages are only allowed in designated areas on campus.